ebeninca/fip16/README.md

 v62.003
 - AFCON and AFC Cup periodicity of 2 years (Only the results of the closer one before the WC will be used to qualify)
-- BRAZ calender overhaul, avoided all date conflicts between championships.
+- BRAZ/ARGE calendar overhaul, avoided all date conflicts between championships
+- Removed BELG Leagues Relegation Round, not being used.
+Adjusted final league date to avoid euro conflicts
+- IREL removed confict date with euro clubs calendar
+- NORW fixed end of the season in the first month
+- COLB adjusted dates conflicting with FIFA CWC

 v62.002
-- "Check Schedule Conflicts" enabled for all continental clubs competitions and FIFA CWC.
+- "Check Schedule Conflicts" enabled for all continental clubs competitions and FIFA CWC
 - Austria: changed december league dates
 - Belgium: changed cup and league december dates
 - Added more dates to Egypt (WE PL) to avoid FIFA CWC date conflict